Primed with a top-notch education and respected IU degree, you’ll be ready for any opportunity that comes your way.

 Aerospace Studies is the academic component of your military training in Air Force ROTC.
 Coursework is designed to familiarize cadets with military concepts, teach them about the historical significance of airpower, and provide a comprehensive understanding of leadership theory and how to apply it successfully in a military environment.

 Cadets are required to enroll in at least one Aerospace Studies course each semester.

-AS100 The Foundations of the United States Air Force
+AS100 Heritage and Values of the United States Air Force

 First cadet year, 2 credit hours

 "Heritage and Values of the United States Air Force," is a survey course designed to introduce students to the United States Air Force and provides an overview of the basic characteristics, missions, and organization of the Air Force.